Money and bank accounts: Keep track of everything with a bank account

 If you’re planning on staying longer than a couple of weeks in Germany, you should open a current account here.
 They are usually free of charge for students.
 The formalities involved are not too complicated.

 And the advantages certainly outweigh the disadvantages.
 For example, you can withdraw money free of charge from cash machines in Germany, make payments electronically, and set up “standing orders” for regular payments – like rent, health insurance or telephone bills – which ensures that the money is transferred automatically and on time every month.
 If you take a part-time job in Germany, you will need a current account to receive your pay.

 There are numerous commercial and savings banks which operate branches in cities throughout Germany.
 There are also a number of online banks which offer the entire range of services via the Internet – from setting up the account to all necessary transactions.
+When opening a bank account you should make sure that the bank is a national or direct bank.
+Then you’re flexible if you move to a different city, for example for a language course or a work placement, and won’t have to open a new account there.
 The International Office can help you select a bank which offers especially attractive conditions to students.

 Opening a bank account

 To open an account, you are normally asked to present the following documents:

 - Student ID or certificate of enrolment or notification of admission from your university

 - Confirmation of registration from the Resident Registration Office or Alien Registration Office

 Take these documents with you to a bank branch of your choice and ask to open a current account (Girokonto).
 The employees at the bank will help you.
 To save yourself unnecessary hassle, we recommend asking in advance which documents the bank requires for opening an account.

 Bank transactions, such as transfers and standing orders, can be done online or at specially marked bank machines in the bank or at the counter.